• Home

 Both Nordstrom and Nordstrom Rack offers some great value oxford/derby shoe options: the Florsheim Jetson Cap Toe Oxford and the To Boot New York Vanderbilt Leather Oxford.
 Fairly similar in style, these two shoes offer simplicity and style from a company committed to comfort and class.
 The Beckett Simonon Dean Oxford is another excellent cap-toe option.

-Paul Parkman also offers its Plain Toe Oxford in a Whole-Cut style, which is a nice change of pace if you’re looking for some variety in your black Oxford/derby shoe selection.
+Paul Parkman also offers its Plain Toe Oxford in a Whole-Cut style (in purple too), which is a nice change of pace if you’re looking for some variety in your black Oxford/derby shoe selection.
 (Whole-Cut refers to the fact that there are no seams on the shoe other than the attachment of the sole, which creates the appearance of one flowing piece of material).
 Alternatively you can opt for a slightly more affordable plain-toe Oxford like the Carlyle from Allen Edmonds too.

 The Boss Highline Patent Loafer, going the loafer route and at a more affordable price point, offers a classy alternative to your standard tie shoe that is still uniform enough to work well with your tux.
 At the end of the day, most black shoes you’d wear in a business setting should fit your look.